BradleyCulley/bradleyculley.github.io/_posts/2025-09-06-Bruce-Lee-and-lost-time.md

 <p>
 Bruce Lee took the high-integrity approach.
-The lost time of six months bedridden was transmuted into the best-selling martial arts book of all time.
+For example, he transmuted the lost time of six months bedridden into the best-selling martial arts book of all time.
 </p>

 <p>